 Any extra arguments passed to set method. |

 Lifecycle method.
-Called when the view is rendered.
+Called after the component is rendered.

 Lifecycle method.
 Called when the view is destroyed.